-- Ignore the gates and stay in the meadow, turning sharp right.
+3 Ignore the gates and stay in the meadow, turning sharp right.
 Go through kissing gates either side of a farm track, straight across the first field to a metal gate, and walk the length of the next sheep pasture.
 In the distant right-hand corner, 250m away, before the meadow curves away left, you see a large metal gate.
-Go through the smaller gate beside it and keep ahead on a gravel track.
+Go through the smaller gate beside it and turn left onto a gravel track.
 In 200m or so, at a T-junction with a fingerpost, turn left on a track along the edge of the field.
-Where the track rounds the corner, leave it by taking a fingerposted path straight ahead across the field.
+Where the track rounds the corner, leave it by taking a marker-posted path straight ahead across the field.
 At the far side, go over a sturdy 3-plank bridge, onto a narrow woodland path.
 (At the time of writing, the field was ploughed up and not navigable; the author rounded the corner, staying on the track next to the woodland, and turned left in the next corner on a wide grass path, turning right In 120m at a fingerpost over the bridge mentioned above.
-But in February the path across the field was clear; so walkers have a choice.) - In 100m, ascending through trees, you meet a gravel crossing track.
+But in February the path across the field was clear; so walkers have a choice.)

+4 In 100m, ascending through trees, you meet a crossing track, at a 2-arm fingerpost.
 Cross straight over onto a very narrow path, continuing through woodland.
-Soon a field is visible on your left and, 300m after the crossing track, you come out to a pebbly drive, coming from the right through a gateway belonging to Lock House.
-Lock House is a huge art deco mansion, once a convent, recently a home to singer Adele.
+Soon a field is visible on your left and in 100m you cross a second track, also at a 2-arm fingerpost.
+Finally you come out to a pebbly drive, coming from the right through a gateway belonging to Lock House.

+Lock House is a huge art deco mansion, once a convent, once a rented home to singer Adele.
+She described the house as "quite scary," admitting it "gives me the creeps".
+The owner later claimed that her remark led to rumours that the house was haunted - a stigma that allegedly deterred buyers and left the property unsold for years.

 You may see a herd of deer near the path.
 Keep left on the drive.
 In 200m, you approach a large house on your left, Gatehouse Lodge.
-At a fingerpost, go left here over a stile.
-Go straight through the arch beneath the house, and follow their tarmac drive, through a large wooden gate, keeping ahead on a tarmac lane. - Soon the lane crosses the River Adur at a picturesque spot where it is especially wide, a popular place or anglers.
+Turn left here over a stile in a ranch fence, as directed by a yellow arrow.
+Go straight through the arch beneath the house, and follow their tarmac drive, through a large wooden gate, keeping ahead on a tarmac lane.

+5 Soon the lane crosses the River Adur at a picturesque spot where it is especially wide, a popular place or anglers.
 Continue along the lane for more than 300m with a large hay field on your left.
-As you approach the end of the field you will see some houses just ahead in the hamlet of Lloyts
+As you approach the end of the field you will see some houses just ahead in the hamlet of Lloyts Farm.

-Farm.
 To save you a whole mile of walking around Partridge Green, a local secret comes into use: the path beside the field is not a public footpath but it is used regularly by the villagers' families, couples, children and dog walkers.
 At the start of some ranch fencing, instead of entering the hamlet, turn left on a wide sandy track that runs along the right-hand edge of the field.
 In 200m you reach a T-junction in front of an even larger field.
 Turn left here, thus joining the official footpath.